davidjosephhayes/php-ping/README.md

 ## Run

 Install a cron tab.
 For example, I want to run it twice an hour.
-The php comman can be replaces by the output of which php (something like `/usr/bin/php`).
+The php command can be replaced by the output of `which php` (something like `/usr/bin/php`).

 ```
 0,30 * * * * php path/to/phpPing.php